trustwallet/trust-ray/README.md

-# trust-wallet-backend
+# Trust - Ethereum Wallet
-Backend for the Trust Wallet
+Backend for the Trust Ethereum Wallet